Scotch on the Rocks: Plot

 Having belatedly discovered the link between Mackie and Sukey Dunmayne, MI5 send Hart to France to investigate possible links between Sukey and French Communist Party leader Serge Bucholz.
 Hart is betrayed by French security officials and is shot dead from a passing car.
 Donald Levi has tried to emigrate to Cuba via France, but has been forced to return to Scotland with a letter from Bucholz for Sukey.
 MacNair sees him pass the letter to SLA section leader Robert Duguid.

 Following Thorganby's appointment and the promise of a hard line being taken with pro-independence agitation, Mackie has decided that the time is right for the SLA to launch an armed insurrection.
 Thorganby is taken prisoner by Sukey while on a brief walking holiday in the Highlands.
-The SLA seize Fort William, while several Scottish units of the British Army defect to the SLA.
+The SLA seize Fort William, while several Scottish regiments of the British Army defect to the SLA.
 Mackie openly joins the insurrection.
 MacNair prepares the bridge at Ballachulish for demolition, to forestall any counter-attack.
 Left alone briefly, he stuns Duguid and snatches Bucholz's letter from him.
 Brodie seriously wounds him with a knife but he breaks free.
 Brodie blows up the Ballachulish bridge to stop him, causing many SLA casualties.

-Thorganby is stunned to discover that Colonel Cameron is An Ceannard.
-Cameron believes that Scotland will become a nation only if blood is shed in a war of liberation.
+Thorganby is stunned to discover that Cameron is An Ceannard.
+Cameron believes that Scotland will become an independent nation only if blood is shed in a war of liberation.
 He forces Thorganby to walk to English lines in his pyjamas in full view of the press and TV cameras, to ensure maximum humiliation and publicity.
 The SLA then begin to advance south through Argyll.
 In London, the Cabinet is prepared to capitulate.
 Thorganby is especially despondent.
 However, Brodie, who had been placed under arrest by the SLA for insubordination, has deserted and brought with him Bucholz's letter, which MacNair had dropped.
 He expects a reward, but Rennie arrests him for the murder of MacNair, whose body has been found under the ruined Ballachulish Bridge.

 Prime Minister Harvey uses Bucholz's letter to sway the Cabinet into decisive action.
 He then reads selected parts of the letter on television, stating that the avowed aim of Bucholz and Mackie was to establish a socialist dictatorship in Scotland.
 When Cameron hears the broadcast, he forces Mackie to flee, rather than face retribution.
 The broadcast also induces many recent recruits to desert the SLA, taking advantage of an amnesty announced by Harvey.
 Henderson has already disavowed the SLA, and he and Harvey negotiate a limited form of independence for Scotland.
 The SLA tries to retreat into the Western Highlands, but its remnants are defeated and scattered by an air assault.
 Cameron takes to the hills as a fugitive.